Camden Learning Hubs

 Hubs are led by schools and are a very important strategy for harnessing the exceptional experience, skills and talent within schools.
 They are developing the culture of collaborative working, creating the levers to ensure a secure and sustainable world-class school improvement system.

-This year we are members of the EYFS hub, the Maths hub, the SEND hub and the STEAM hub.
+This year we are members of the EYFS hub, the Maths hub and the Inclusion hub.

 Comments from our teachers in each hub: